Oracso/SwiftPortfolio/README.md

 Having a CV template that dynamically adapts to updates while maintaining its theme and structure enables CVs to be seamlessly tailored to specific job roles.

-This separation of a CV's content from its design allows users to select themes contextually, keeping their CVs professional and appropriate for each application.
+The separation of a CV's content from its design allows users to select themes contextually, keeping their CVs professional and appropriate for each application.

-Further, this approach also facilitates content version control, allowing users to easily manage multiple versions attuned to particular roles or as they are updated throughout a career.
+This approach also facilitates content version control, allowing users to easily manage multiple versions attuned to particular roles as they progress and update their CV throughout their career.

 <br>
 <p align="center">